Frederick Varley: Later life and death

-After living in Ontario for a number of years, Varley moved to Vancouver, BC in 1926 where he became Head of the Department of Drawing and Painting at the School of Decorative and Applied Arts in Vancouver at the invitation of Charles Hepburn Scott.
+After living in Ontario for a number of years, Varley moved to Vancouver, British Columbia, in 1926 where he became Head of the Department of Drawing and Painting at the School of Decorative and Applied Arts in Vancouver at the invitation of Charles Hepburn Scott.
 He remained in this position from 1926 until 1933.

 In British Columbia, he painted images of mountains and mountainsides, drawing upon several influences from Chinese painting to William Turner and Samuel Palmer.
-He left in 1936 due to his experiences with depression, and two years later joined fellow artist Terry M. Shortt, the Royal Ontario Museum ornithologist, on a trip to the Arctic in 1938.
+He left in 1936 due to his experiences with depression, and two years later joined fellow artist Terry Shortt, the Royal Ontario Museum ornithologist, on a trip to the Arctic in 1938.
 In 1954, along with a handful of artists including Eric Aldwinckle, he visited the Soviet Union on the first cultural exchange of the Cold War.

-For the last twelve years of his life, Varley lived in Markham, Ontario with Kathleen and Donald McKay.
+For the last twelve years of his life, Varley lived in Markham, Ontario, with Kathleen and Donald McKay.
 Kathleen nurtured Varley’s later artistic career by setting up a studio for him in the basement of her ancestral home, now the McKay Art Centre located at 197 Main Street Unionville.
 After Varley’s death in 1969, Kathleen promised to donate her considerable collection of works by Varley and his contemporaries to Markham, to be housed in a gallery suitable for their display and preservation.
 That promise resulted in the building of the Varley Art Gallery of Markham, which opened in 1997.
 He was buried alongside other members of the Original Seven at the McMichael Canadian Art Collection grounds in Kleinburg, Ontario.